jwt2706/Novigrad/README.md

 This proof-of-concept Android application is designed to provide a convenient and efficient way for citizens to access government services.
 It aims to streamline various processes and tasks that typically require physical visits to government offices or lengthy paperwork.
 The application is compatible with Android 7 and above.

+## Features

+1. **User Registration**: Users can create accounts by providing their personal information and verifying their identity, such as email, name, driver's license (with the option for photo proof), and more.

+2. **Secure Authentication**: The application ensures secure user authentication using industry-standard protocols, such as password-based authentication or multi-factor authentication, all backed by Firebase Authentication.

+3. **Application Submissions**: Users can submit visit requests for various services directly through the application.
+The app guides users through the necessary steps and provides a clear overview of required documents and available office hours.

+4. **Information Protection**: Users can securely upload supporting documents and other required information to use the service.
+The application ensures the privacy and integrity of information given using a secured database hosted on Google's cloud infrastructure Firebase.

+5. **Service Creation**: Employees can created services and make them available to regular users.
+The administrator is able to overview all of these changes, and modify any if needed.

 ## Technologies Used

 Novigrad is built using a combination of modern technologies to ensure a robust and efficient user experience.